nickmcclellan/repo/_posts/2023-08-29-hello-world.md

 I have kept my namesake registered, but languished at paying for hosting and keeping up with maintaining a code base.
 I used to be such a nerd about that, but what a bother.

-Fortunately, I learned a few tricks in my career, including pulling off an open-source deployment of a Jekyll-powered Portfolio website.
+Fortunately, I learned a few tricks in my career, including pulling off an open-source deployment of a Jekyll-powered portfolio website.
 Who wants a CMS when there's perfectly-servicable plain text?

 Along with my dusted-off GitHub handle, I hope to build out a new website to showcase my professional portfolio, highlight my personal projects, and perhaps share some film geek-aspiring thoughts.